How to lower your workers insurance premium

 • Have a valid workers compensation policy

-• Have entered into a Training Services NSW approved contract with the apprentice.
+• Have entered into a Training Services NSW approved contract with the apprentice in a designated trade vocation.
 The apprentice must be identified in the training contract.

 We will calculate the apprentice incentive amount based on details you provide in your wages declaration forms.